 Interactive video game development is New Zealand’s fastest growing creative industry and tech export sector.
 New Zealanders audiences of all ages and genders are also avid game players.
-Booming exports and jobs The New Zealand games industry earned NZD$79m in 2014, and grew 110% per annum each year from 2012 to 2014.
-This compares to 14% …Continue reading "NZ Game Development Industry"
+Booming exports and jobs The New Zealand games industry earned NZD$143m in 2017, with 43% growth in that year.
+This compares to 14% annual growth for IT.
+New …Continue reading "NZ Game Development Industry"

 New Zealand’s fast growing games industry welcomes skilled and experienced game developers from around the world.
 Situated between America and Asia, but with a European heritage, New Zealand is a multi-cultural and beautiful country.
 For more information on living and working in New Zealand, visit www.newzealandnow.govt.nz.
 You are also welcome to email firstname.lastname@example.org with any questions on the New Zealand game development …Continue reading "Immigration"